Adel Ferdosipour

 Adel Ferdosipour (عادل فردوسیپور; born 3 October 1974) is an Iranian journalist, football commentator, translator, university professor, and television show host and producer.
 He was the host and producer of the popular TV show Navad.

-He is producer of the popular TV show Football 120.
+He is a producer of the popular TV show Football 120 and supervisor of Football 360.

 Life

 Ferdosipour was born on 3 October 1974 in Rafsanjan, Kerman province.
 Ferdosipour attended Zoghi Elementary School, before graduating to attend Alborz High School.
 He received his master's degree in industrial engineering from Sharif University of Technology.
 Adel is a close friend of Ali Daei as they both attended the same university.
-He is a member and the captain of celebrities team in Iran.
+He is a member and the captain of the celebrities football team in Iran.

 Ferdosipour voted for Mir Hossein Mousavi in the 2009 Iranian presidential elections.